 - U.S. purchases for shipping

 So if your business expenses are large enough to hit the $150,000 threshold, you would earn 600,000 Membership Rewards points each year!
-The Amex Business Gold card does have a $295 annual fee, though, so you’ll want to make sure the number of points you’ll earn each year and the benefits offered from the card are worth the fee.
+The Amex Business Gold card does have a $295 annual fee, though, so you’ll want to make sure the number of points you’ll earn each year and the benefits offered from the card are worth the fee (rates and fees).

 Best Travel Credit Cards